-For the 2020 ORSA, the current and projected solvency position over the business planning period were re-calculated, incorporating adverse operational risk stresses.
+For the 2021 ORSA, the current and projected solvency position over the business planning period were recalculated, incorporating adverse operational risk stresses.
 Under all of these scenarios relevant to operational risk, the analysis indicated that Calpe was able to withstand these events without breaching its SCR.
+Sensitivity analysis is provided in further detail in section C7.